Aside from the sole trader route, the limited liability company is the most popular business structure to trade under in the UK.

 There are some high-level requirements that all limited companies must meet:

-• A Confirmation Statement must be submitted every year to ensure Companies House records the most up-to-date information about the company.
+A Confirmation Statement must be submitted annually to ensure Companies House records the most up-to-date information about the company.
 You can do this online or with a paper form.
-It currently costs £13 to file your Confirmation Statement online, or £40 if you choose the paper route.
+It costs £34 to file your Confirmation Statement online, or £62 if you choose the paper route.

 Form a limited company – ready to trade in 3-6 hours!

-Hundreds of ByteStart visitors have set up companies online through leading company formation agent 1st Formations.
+Hundreds of ByteStart visitors have established companies online through leading company formation agent 1st Formations.

-The application process takes just 10 minutes to complete, and friendly help is on hand if you have any questions.
+The application process takes just 10 minutes to complete, and friendly help is available if you have any questions.
 Find out more here.